Early Menopause: Causes, Symptoms & Treatment Options

 What happens during menopause?

 It is a time when your body stops producing estrogen and progesterone.
-This can leave you feeling fatigued, moody, and hot flashes.
+This can leave you feeling fatigued, moody, and experiencing hot flashes.

 What are the three stages of menopause?